Molly Pinkus

 The defendant was charged with sexually abusing his daughter from the ages of 10 – 15.
 It was alleged that he would regularly abuse his daughter when she came to stay at his address, mainly at weekends.
 She had made the disclosure in her 20s and the allegations dated back to 2005.
 The complainant’s mother and brother were witnesses in the case.

-Fraud / Money Laundering
+Fraud / Money Laundering / Conspiracy to Steal:

-Represented the third of 14 defendants in this massive conspiracy to defraud the DWP.
+[More info] represented the third of 14 defendants in this massive conspiracy to defraud the DWP.
 C’s husband had created thousands of forged documents which had been used to create false claims made against the DWP.
 Defendant allowed her bank accounts to be used to divert the proceeds of the fraud and operated an account in another name.

 Other Notable Cases (2016 and Earlier)

-R v G – sole advocate in rape case involving vulnerable complainant
+R v G – sole advocate in rape case involving vulnerable complainant.

 This was one of the first pilot cases to use s28 pre-recorded cross-examination.
 Defendant was acquitted, (2016).

-R v B - Sexual Offence
+R v B

 Sole counsel in case involving historic sexual offences committed by former serving police officer against multiple family members, (2016).

-R v S & Another - Sexual Offence
+R v S & Another

 Sole advocate in stranger rape case involving 2 defendants.
 Defendant was acquitted, (2016).

-R v J - Sexual Offence
+R v J

-Leading counsel in internet grooming case.
+leading counsel in internet grooming case.

-R v D - Manslaughter
+R v D

-Sole advocate in “one punch” manslaughter case.
+sole advocate in “one punch” manslaughter case.

-R v S - Sexual Assault
+R v S

 Sole advocate in case of historic indecent assaults by a schoolteacher.

-R v P and others - Fraud
+R v P and others

 Leading counsel in large credit card cloning fraud case.

-R v M - Murder
+R v M

 Junior advocate led by QC in murder case involving issue of fitness to plead.